 Instead, it’s best to examine the system and look for faulty wiring.
 It’s also possible that the sensor is just contaminated and needs to be cleaned or reseated.

 How to Diagnose the P0106 Trouble Code

 With a high-quality code scanner, you can diagnose the P0106 DTC just like the professionals would.
-We recommend starting with the service manual for your vehicle.
-However, we have some general steps you could also use.
+I recommend starting with the service manual for your vehicle.
+However, I do have some general steps you could also use.